The Homesteader’s Guide to Planting & Soil Stewardship

 Approx. 7-14 days to germination | 100% Non-GMO heirloom seeds | Open-pollinated for generational food security | Recommended soil pH: 6.2 to 6.8 for most vegetables

-At The Seed Guy®, we don't just sell seeds; we provide the foundation for a legacy of stewardship.
-When you plant our heirloom varieties, you are connecting to a chain of gardeners that stretches back centuries—people who knew that a well-stocked pantry is the heartbeat of a happy home.
+At The Seed Guy®, we don't just sell seed stocks; we provide the foundation for a permanent legacy of land stewardship.
+When you plant our heirloom varieties using our comprehensive planting & soil stewardship guidelines, you are connecting directly to a chain of seed stewards that stretches back centuries—people who understood that a well-stocked winter pantry is the heartbeat of a happy home from the team at the seed guy ®.

 Step by Step Guide - Expand Your Homestead Knowledge